-4.116 Energy consumption can be significantly reduced by using efficient appliances and equipment.
+4.136 Energy consumption can be significantly reduced by using efficient appliances and equipment.
 Designers should carry out an energy audit to identify current consumption; smart meters (gas, water, electricity) can assist with this.
-Measures to reduce energy consumption can include the installation of a condensing boiler, efficient appliances and using low energy lighting.
+Measures to reduce energy consumption can include the installation of a condensing boiler, air source heats pumps (ASHP), efficient appliances and using low energy lighting.
 Water efficient toilets, taps and shower heads can also significantly reduce water usage.
-When it comes to new boilers, care needs to be taken to ensure that flues are not on front or other visible elevations; Policy Q11 (a) (ii) needs to be considered.
+When it comes to new boilers, care needs to be taken to ensure that flues are not on front or other visible elevations; Policy Q11 A (ii) needs to be considered.
 New systems need to be user friendly to be effective.